zulianp/learnhpc/courses/coding/2_parallel_execution.md

 ## MPI

-Message Passing Interface (MPI) is a standardized, open-source communication library that enables efficient message passing between processors on a parallel computer or between distributed computers.
+Message Passing Interface (MPI) is a standardized, open-source communication API that enables efficient message passing between processors on a parallel computer or between distributed computers.
 MPI is used by scientists, engineers, and researchers in various fields to develop and run parallel and distributed applications.

 ### Scope of MPI